cloudfoundry/docs-services/dashboard-sso.html.md

     determining a reasonable policy as to how often to check this endpoint in order to ensure that a user still has the necessary permissions.

+## Restrictions

+ * UAA clients are scoped to services.
+There must be a `dashboard_client` entry for each service that uses SSO integration.
+ * Each `dashboard_client id` must be unique across the CloudFoundry deployment.

 <a id="resources"></a>
 ## Resources
   * [OAuth2](http://oauth.net/2/)